A guide to choosing disposable monthly contact lenses

 The patented lens material helps to maintain moisture by minimising the rate of lens dehydration, creating an all day comfortable lens.
 In addition, an ultra-smooth surface has been specifically designed to resist deposits so that your lenses stay clean and comfortable day after day.

-Do Monthly Contact Lenses come in my Prescription?
+Do Monthly Contact Lenses Come In My Prescription?

 Almost definitely!
 Monthly Contact Lenses can be found that cover a prescription range from +20.00 Dioptres to -20.00 Dioptres (bearing in mind the average short-sighted person is about -2.00 Dioptres).
 In addition, there are powers that correct astigmatism, like Biofinity Toric and even Multifocal Monthly Contact Lenses like Air Optix Multifocal Plus Hydraglyde.
 Both of these advanced new generation lenses also contain silicone hydrogel, so you have all the added advantages of extra 'breathability' and comfort.